Air Pollution Lesson: Types, Causes, and Effects

-Air pollution refers to harmful substances in the air that damage human health, the environment, or materials.
-These pollutants include gases like nitrogen oxides and sulfur dioxide, particulate matter, and volatile organic compounds.
-Common sources are industrial activities, vehicle emissions, and natural events such as wildfires.
-Air pollution can lead to respiratory diseases, heart conditions, and environmental issues like acid rain.
-Effective monitoring and control measures are essential to reduce its impact.
+Air pollution refers to harmful substances in the atmosphere that negatively affect human health, the environment, and materials.
+These pollutants include gases like nitrogen oxides (NOx) and sulfur dioxide (SO₂), particulate matter, and volatile organic compounds (VOCs).

 1. Outdoor (Ambient) Air Pollution

-Outdoor air pollution occurs in the open air outside of buildings and structures.
-It includes a variety of pollutants such as
+Outdoor air pollution occurs outside buildings and includes pollutants like:

 2. Indoor Air Pollution